Responsability investments

-Responsability Investments AG is a private Swiss enterprise, founded in 2003 and headquartered in Zürich.
+Responsability Investments AG, stylised as responsAbility, is a private Swiss enterprise, founded in 2003 and headquartered in Zürich.
 The company invests in private markets across emerging economies with the goal of achieving financial returns while delivering measurable social and environmental impact.

 The investment strategy focuses on three thematic priorities that contribute directly to the implementation of the UN Sustainable Development Goals (SDGs):